esposimo/azure-auth/README.md

 # Azure PHP Auth Client

 A lightweight PHP library for managing authentication to Microsoft Azure APIs via Microsoft Entra ID (formerly Azure AD).
+This library provides a simple and efficient way to handle OAuth 2.0 authentication flows when interacting with Azure services.
+Designed with simplicity in mind, it abstracts away the complexity of token management and authentication handshakes, allowing developers to focus on their core application logic rather than authentication implementation details.
-It currently supports authentication based on a Service Principal using Client ID and Client Secret.
+It currently supports authentication based on a Service Principal using Client ID and Client Secret and Managed Identities.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/esposimo/assertion.svg?style=flat-square)](https://packagist.org/packages/esposimo/azure-auth)
 [![Total Downloads](https://img.shields.io/packagist/dt/esposimo/assertion.svg?style=flat-square)](https://packagist.org/packages/esposimo/azure-auth)